unimi-dse/01a62bb0/README.md

 <br>
  <h2> Description of the application </h2>
 <p> When runned the pollution() function in the console, the application will run.
-It takes a bit to get and load the data from the OpenData Comune di Milano website since the app is using CKAN API.
-In particular, it check the years 2017, 2018 and 2019 datasets.
-Also, for optimising the loading, the scraping function  is called the dataset is saved in the application.
-In this way is not necessary to download the data each time we load the dataset and the performance of the application are greater. </p>
+It takes a bit to load the data from the OpenData Comune di Milano website since the app is using CKAN API.
+In particular, it checks the years 2017, 2018 and 2019 datasets.
+Also, to optimise the loading, the scraping function after getting the informations, the dataset is saved in the application memory.
+In this way is not necessary to download the data each time we select the dataset of interest and the performance are better.</p>

 <h3> Main page: Pollution </h3>
 #--- put IMAGE ---